schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: scale

-	Scale factor of image.
+	Scale factor of the component.

-	A scale factor of 1.0 (100%) means that 1 em unit equals 1 of the image's pixels.

-	This sets the scale factor for x and y scale simultaneously.
-For separate scale factors, please use the transformation matrix.
+	Set a single float to scale proportionally or a tuple for different horizontal and vertical scale.

 	:type: float or tuple